morskyjezek/jezek-site/_pages/main-splash.md

 intro:
   - excerpt: "Jesse Johnston is a librarian and archivist, teacher, administrator, and scholar with extensive experience in the public sector, academic research, and teaching."
 feature_row:
+  - image_path: /assets/images/jesse-teaching-202303-th.jpg
+  #old image_path: /assets/images/jesse-classroom-leftfacing-th.jpg
+#    alt: "Jesse teaching a Library Carpentry workshop at the Library of Congress for a group of librarians from across the federal government."
+    alt: "Jesse Johnston teaching about digital forensics for archivists, librarians, and other cultural heritage applications.
+Photo from March 2023, courtesy Jeff Smith."
+    title: "Teaching"
+    excerpt: "I have taught various learner groups at the University of Michigan School of Information, the Library of Congress, the University of Maryland, and elsewhere."
+    url: /teaching/
+    btn_class: btn--primary
+#    btn_label: "My Teaching"
+  - image_path: /assets/images/baroque-library-th.jpg #rainbow-bookshelf-th.jpg
+#    image_caption: "Photo by [Valdemaras D.](https://unsplash.com/@deko_lt) on [Unsplash](https://unsplash.com/s/photos/library)"
+    alt: "Image of baroque library shelves and a ladder to access the upper shelves."
+    title: "Writing"
+    excerpt: "I write for academic and public audiences.
+Click here to see what I've written for the public sector and for academia, ranging from advice for grantseekers to humanities data curation, digital preservation, and ethnomusicology."
+    url: /writing/
+    btn_class: btn--primary
+#    btn_label: "My Writing"
   - image_path: /assets/images/open-books-th.jpg
 #    image_caption: "Photo by [Patrick Tomasso](https://unsplash.com/@impatrickt) on [Unsplash](https://unsplash.com/s/photos/library)"
     alt: "Image of many books opened to different pages of text."